 Mr Ainsworth - Teacher

 Hi, my name is Mr. Ainsworth and I am a Year 5 teacher and Science subject leader.
 I love teaching and preparing children for life beyond the classroom.
 Outside school, I enjoy spending time with friends, family and watching sports.
-I also love spending time mountain biking, playing quash and walking in the Lake District.
+I also enjoy spending time mountain biking and walking in the Lake District.

 Mrs Latham - Teaching Assistant

 My connection to this school began before I was born as my granddad was the caretaker and my dad came here as a boy.
 I joined year 4 in 1966 before attending Park High School until 1972 when I began work for Colne Borough Council.
 I qualified in Business Studies before leaving in 1979 to have the first of my three children.
 I then studied ‘Supporting children with a Special Educational Need’ on Lancashire County Council training and have worked here since 1997.

 It is very important to share your learning with your family so that they can support you throughout the year.Keep your eye on our webpage for updated class news, pictures of our day to day life in 5F.
 We have outside class experiences planned, internal visits and many other engaging and interesting activities to help promote and progress your learning.

 |Year 5||Autumn 1||Autumn 2||Spring 1||Spring 2||Summer 1||Summer 2|